wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Christianity - 1 AD

-> "The last shall be first, and the first shall be last"
+> "The last shall be first, and the first shall be last" - Matthew 20:16 KJV

 A summary of the development of the Western World is incomplete without a few paragraphs on Christianity, for it will be the sole focus of study for the entirety of the Middle Ages.